AztecProtocol/aztec-packages/docs/docs/protocol-specs/gas-and-fees/kernel-tracking.md

 The base rollup kernel circuit takes in a `KernelData`, which contains a `KernelCircuitPublicInputs`, which it uses to compute the `transaction_fee`.

 Additionally, it verifies that the max fees per gas specified by the user are greater than the current block's fees per gas.
+It also verifies the `constant_data.global_variables.gas_fees` are correct.

 After the public data writes specific to this transaction have been processed, and a new tree root is produced, the kernel circuit injects an additional public data write based upon that root which deducts the transaction fee from the `fee_payer`'s balance.